plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 ---
 layout: post
-title: "Page experience update, Core Web Vitals and how to keep your site lightweight "
+title: "Core Web Vitals and how to optimize your page experience "
 description: As a site owner, you've probably heard about Google's page experience update and the introduction of Core Web Vitals but what does it all mean?
 Here's a summary of all the things you need to know.